 What Should a Buyer Do?

-Unless any laws require you a professional buyer, you are best suited for your boat’s purchase.
+Unless laws require you to be a professional buyer, you are best suited for your boat’s purchase.

-While doing the mechanical parts surveys, request your surveyor first to examine the conditions through questions.
+While doing the mechanical parts surveys, ask your surveyor to examine the conditions through questions first.
 If the situation isn’t right, you won’t need to pay for their checking, and you can skip on to the next task.
-It saves both time and money.

 How Much Does a Boat Survey Cost?